bartwc/SoftwareSystems/4-uml/README.md

 7. The association between ImageProcessor and Screen is defined with multiplicities "1" and "1..*", indicating that one instance of ImageProcessor can be associated with one or more instances of Screen.
 8. The classes represented in the class diagram correspond directly to the components identified in the component diagram, maintaining consistency with the system's specified structure.
+However, instructions has been followed to not include the PedalBoard and Tablet.
 9. Methods specified in classes such as getters and setters correspond to interfaces defined in the component diagram and are consistent with the events described in the sequence diagrams.
 This ensures that the interactions captured in the sequence diagrams can be facilitated by the methods in this class diagram.
-10. The diagram models show cardinality such as control signals between the XRayController and XRayComponents, and data flow between the ImageProcessor and the Screen.

 ## Authors
 [@Zhengtao Huang (5833469, zhengtaohuang)]()<br>